We haven’t even picked up the new van yet, but already I’m already making lists.

 Today we’re picking up the van, and I’ve promised Iva that I won’t start buying anything until we’ve been on at least one trip to get a feeling for the new van.

-And a quick thanks to my dad, who’s been helping me research all of the above.
+And a quick thanks to my dad, who’s been helping me research all of the above, now I finally get to rent a camper van in iceland.
 It’s great to have someone to talk to about it all! 🙂